 The bridge will feature two 14-foot-wide pedestrian and bike lanes.

 According to the League of American Bicyclists, an estimated 2,100 races, rides and other biking events are held in Portland each year.

+Wait, Tokyo?
 The one with more than 13 million inhabitants covering 800-plus square miles.
+That Tokyo?